...

 As far as your estate planning documents are specifically concerned you should have a place where you can leave them where they are both safe and accessible.
 Both factors need to be considered.
 Punting one quality in favor of the other is not a wise decision to make.
 Rather, you need to be able to thread the needle between safety and accessibility.
 Making the documents so hard to locate that you can’t get to them quickly if you need to does not make a ton of sense.

 You can talk to the bank or credit union to determine who can access the safe deposit box beside you.
-Sometimes a key can be given as a spare to someone that you trust.
+Sometimes, you can give a spare key to someone you trust.
 Keep in mind that once you die your assets may become frozen so that nobody other than a co-key holder can access the box.
-In some situations, your estate or will may have to be probated to avoid a situation where nobody can access your safe deposit box after you have passed away.
-This would be a real shame given that all you would need to do in most cases is put another person’s name on the safe deposit box.
+Sometimes, your estate or will may require probate to prevent a scenario where your safe deposit box becomes inaccessible after your passing.
+You can easily avoid this issue by adding another person’s name to the safe deposit box.

 With it being 2023, it should not surprise any of us to learn that online document hubs like Dropbox allow you to keep your documents someplace easily and safely.
-Flash drives or thumb drives as they were sometimes known can also be a great place to store important documents.
+Flash drives, also known as thumb drives, serve as excellent storage options for important documents.
 You can put the zip drive into your overnight bag or in the pocket of your shirt before leaving the house in an emergency.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material contained in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed estate planning and probate attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of estate planning as well as about how your family may be impacted by the filing of a probate case.
+These consultations provide a great opportunity for you to learn more about estate planning and how filing a probate case may impact your family.

 Categories: Uncategorized